 What does this mean?

 Elevating a structure a few inches may be plausible within a budget, but would probably reduce ceiling heights.
-However, the costs to elevate the interior floor anything above half a feet, may significantly increase the Hard Costs of your project.
-Most of the times, the cost is so significant that knocking down and building something new may give a return on investment.
+However, the costs to elevate the interior floor to anything above half a foot may significantly increase the Hard Costs of your project.
+Most of the time, the cost is so significant that knocking down and building something new may give a return on investment.

 While flooding is a danger across the US, it is coastal regions that are often the most associated.
 For this reason, Miami-Dade County serves as a great case study on homeownership and the FEMA 50% rule.
 Or, perhaps more accurately, how this area enforces or gets around the FEMA 50% rule.

 In the county, all new construction or substantial changes to existing structures must receive an Elevation Certificate from the county.
 If the house is lower than the required elevation, it is subject to the FEMA 50% rule.
 Homes built before 1995 may require a surveyor for a new Elevation Certificate, those built after 1995 will have their Elevation Certificate on record.

 The easiest way to know the substantial improvement cost limit is to search the property at the Property Appraiser's website and look for the Building Value and multiply it by 50%.
 But be aware that other improvements may have been made during the SI timeframe period.

 The steps to do a complete assessment for your particular property would look like this: